 Prior to joining Catapult, she worked as an independent producer, during which time she was a Sundance Institute Creative Producing Lab Fellow in 2010 and 2011, a GOOD PITCH participant in 2009 and 2010, and was awarded a BAVC Media Maker Fellowship in 2011.
 Megan also worked at PBS/WGBH-TV for over 15 years, where she produced and directed films for ‘American Experience’ and for ‘NOVA’.
 She won a National Emmy® Award in the craft category of Research for her work on the six-hour PBS series Africans in America: America’s Journey Through Slavery.
 In addition, she has produced award-winning documentaries that have been nationally broadcast on The History Channel, ITV Network of London, and The Discovery Channel.

 Emily joined the Catapult team in 2013, with nearly a decade of film industry experience.
 She has a background in film festival operations and fundraising, production, and marketing for both documentary and narrative film films, she has worked with many Bay Area organizations including SFFILM, Mill Valley Film Festival, SF Indie Fest, SketchFest, and local production companies.
-She led marketing and outreach for the documentary You’re Looking at Me Like I live Here and I Don’t, a total immersion into the fragmented day-to-day experience of Alzheimer’s, which aired on PBS’ Independent Lens in 2013, and was the associate producer for These Are My Hours, currently in distribution.
+She led marketing and outreach for the documentary You’re Looking at Me Like I live Here and I Don’t, which aired on PBS’ Independent Lens in 2013, and was the associate producer for These Are My Hours, currently in distribution.
 Emily also produced a narrative short and has worked on commercials, a web series, and live musical performances.
 Her favorite part about being at Catapult is working with fascinating storytellers and helping nurture their films as they grow from development to distribution.